Devisjs/devis/README.md

 ```

 ###### using network
-To be able to deploy the microservie using a protocol, it is enough to use the method listen of Devis, it takes an object with several parameters according to the protocol used.
+To be able to deploy the microservice using a protocol, it is enough to use the method listen of Devis, it takes an object with several parameters according to the protocol used.

 Sometimes you will need to do some processing only after starting your server, in which case you will simply use the callback function of the listen method.